rblades/dhworkbook_master/docs/module-1/Exercises.md

     |-'final.doc'
 ```

 **But** its commit history could be visualized like a string of pearls, where each pearl is a unique commit.
 Each one of those pearls represents a point in time when you the writer made a commit; git compared the state of the file to the earlier state, and saved a snapshot of the `differences`.
-What is particularly useful about making a commit is that Git requires two more pieces of information about the git: who is making it, and when.
+What is particularly useful about making a commit is that git requires two more pieces of information about the git: who is making it, and when.
 The final useful bit about a commit is that you can save a detailed message about **why** the commit is being made.
 In our hypothetical situation, your first commit message might look like this:

 ```
 Fixed conclusion